jdiazc9/website/content/post/20240521_what_this_blog_is_going_to_be/index.md

 title: What this blog is (and isn't) going to be // Lo que va a ser (y no va a ser) este blog
 subtitle:
 summary:
-- TL;DR: I will start posting summaries of the lab's research for non-specialized readers (in Spanish).
 authors:
 - admin
 tags: []